pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 954 Understanding OOD

+The object-oriented design it's hard, think how the classes must be relationships don't easy task.

 ##### Day 953 Abstraction and Encapsulation

 Today I learned that I can use abstraction and encapsulation to make my code more readable and